×

 When we asked people what advice they would give someone preparing to move to Heidelberg, they said:

 "Heidelberg is a beautiful city located in the south-west of Germany.
 It is known for its picturesque old town, its university, and its castle.
 Expats should be aware that the cost of living in Heidelberg is higher than in other parts of Germany.
 It is also important to note that the city is quite small, so it may take some time to get used to the slower pace of life.
 Additionally, the city is quite international, so expats should not be surprised to find a diverse range of cultures and languages.
-Finally, it is important to remember that the weather in Heidelberg can be quite unpredictable, so it is important to be prepared for all kinds of weather," commented one expat who made the move to Heidelberg.
+Finally, it is important to remember that the weather in Heidelberg can be quite unpredictable, so it is important to be prepared for all kinds of weather," said one expat in Heidelberg.

 How do I find a place to live in Heidelberg?